GAMEDAY: BARRACUDA AT ROADRUNNERS

 LISTEN | WATCH | GAME NOTES | MEDIA KIT

-BARRACUDA BUZZIN’: The Barracuda rank second in the AHL in goals for (3.49), first in power-play percentage (24.3%), and first in shots for (32.53), and are plus-19 in five-on-five scoring.
-Over the last seven games, the Barracuda are outscoring the opposition 33-20 and have given up five goals in their last four games.
-Over their last 10, the Barracuda are 8-1-1 and 7-1 in their last eight, having won four in a row overall and five straight on the road.
+BARRACUDA BUZZIN’: The Barracuda rank first in the AHL in goals for (3.50), power-play percentage (24.3%), and shots for (32.43), and are plus-19 in five-on-five scoring.
+Prior to Saturday, the Barracuda were 8-1-1 in their last 10 and 7-1 in their last eight, having won four in a row overall and five straight on the road.

 BRICK-WALL BROSSOIT: On Wednesday, Laurent Brossoit improved to 11-2-1 with the Barracuda, turning aside 33 of 34 shots in a 4–1 win against the Gulls.
 In 14 games, he has a 2.48 GAA and a .915 SV%.
 He also picked up an assist, his third point this season (1+2=3).
 The 33-year-old has allowed just two goals in his last two starts and has won five in a row.
 Over his last seven games, he is 7-0-1.
 On Thursday, he was recalled by the Sharks, who were forced to sign an EBUG for their game in Boston after Yaroslav Askarov was unable to back up due to injury.

-FIL THE THRILL: Despite missing five games from Feb.
+FIL THE THRILL: On Saturday, Filip Bystedt collected three points (2+1=3), marking the fourth time in his career he has recorded three points in a game and scored two goals.
+Despite missing five games from Feb.
 7 to Feb.
-21, second-year center Filip Bystedt still leads the Barracuda in scoring (44), assists (27), game-winning goals (5), and overtime goals (2).
+21, second-year center Filip Bystedt still leads the Barracuda in scoring (47), assists (28), game-winning goals (5), and overtime goals (2).
 Bystedt was named the Barracuda’s 2026 All-Star selection but was unable to participate due to an upper-body injury.
 The 22-year-old has already surpassed his rookie totals in nearly every statistical category.

-COMEBACK KINGS: The Barracuda notched their 23rd come-from-behind win of the season on Friday.
-They are now 9-12 when trailing after one period and 16-14-1-0 when allowing the game’s first goal.
+COMEBACK KINGS: The Barracuda notched their 23rd come-from-behind win of the season last Friday.
+They are now 9-13 when trailing after one period and 16-15-1-0 when allowing the game’s first goal.

 WOAH, WAHLSTROM!: Forward Oliver Wahlstrom scored Wednesday and now has nine goals in his last 11 games.
+On Saturday, he collected a pair of assists in the Barracuda’s 6–4 loss.
+Since Jan.
+24, he has 13 goals and three assists in his last 20 games.
 The former 11th overall pick (2018, New York Islanders) leads the Barracuda in goals (22) and power-play goals (12).
 In the AHL, he is tied for third in man-advantage goals.